MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/system-insights/system-insights-management.md

 >Applies To: Windows Server Insider Preview build 17692 and later

 In Windows Server 2019, System Insights exposes a variety of settings that can be configured for each capability, and these settings can be tuned to address the specific needs of your deployment.
-This topic describes how to manage the various settings for each capability through Windows Admin Center or PowerShell.

-## Using PowerShell or Windows Admin Center to manage System Insights
-This section describes the functionality in System Insights, providing basic PowerShell examples and Windows Admin Center screenshots to demonstrate how to adjust these settings.
+This topic describes how to manage the various settings for each capability through Windows Admin Center or PowerShell, providing basic PowerShell examples and Windows Admin Center screenshots to demonstrate how to adjust these settings.

 Though this section provides PowerShell examples, you can use the [System Insights PowerShell documentation](https://aka.ms/systeminsightspowershell) to see all of the cmdlets, parameters, and parameter sets within System Insights.

+## Viewing capabilities

 To get started, you can list all of the available capabilities using the **Get-InsightsCapability** cmdlet: